Germany Invades Poland: World War II Begins

 Greek fire did what no sword could.
 The Byzantine navy pumped it through bronze tubes mounted on ships, igniting the Muslim armada — 1,800 vessels — as it pushe…

-The main altar of Lund Cathedral receives consecration on September 1, 1145, solidifying the church as the spiritual heart of the Nordic world.
-This act cements…
+The main altar of Lund Cathedral was consecrated on September 1, 1145, cementing the church's role as the spiritual center of all Nordic Christianity.
+As seat o…

 Stephen V of Hungary personally documented a walk to a crumbling old castle where workers had just unearthed a sword.
 Not just any sword — the Sword of Attila, …